v0.7.0 — P2P sync, daily-driver-ready

 +

 outl is local-first.
-Your notes live as .md files on your machine.
-There is no server, no account, no cloud requirement.
-You can use outl on a plane and lose nothing.
+Your notes live as .md files on your machine — you edit them with zero network.
+No account, no cloud requirement.
+You can use outl on a plane and lose nothing; when two devices reconnect, the tree-CRDT merges both edit streams without dropping a block.

 What does "local-first outliner" mean?